WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Lunar Exploder not having a subtitleToken.

 Shrine of Shaping and Seed of Life not using the revive effect.
+(Instead of failing to spawn a unfinished object)

 Green Orb message will now pop up as you load into the stage so you can actually see it.